Microtome in Pathology: Technical Overview

 III.
 Main Functions and Roles

-• Production of thin, uniform tissue sections for routine histological staining (H&E)
+• Preparation of thin, uniform sections for H&E staining.

-• Intraoperative frozen section preparation for rapid diagnosis during surgical procedures
+• Intraoperative frozen sections for rapid surgical diagnosis.

-• Preparation of samples for molecular pathology techniques and research applications
+• Sample preparation for molecular pathology and genetic analysis.

 IV.
 Structural Features and Materials